gomorpheus/morpheus-docs/release_notes/current.rst

            - The "More" button near the bottom of the Executions tab on the Catalog Inventory page now expands as expected. :superscript:`5.5.2`
            - When editing an existing Service Catalog item that uses a |morpheus|-included logo, the saved logo no longer disappears from the Edit Catalog Item modal. :superscript:`5.5.2`
            - Workflow-based Service Catalog items no longer have potential to hang when multiple typeahead Input values are selected. :superscript:`5.5.2`
+:Clone: - Fixed an issue that prevented the clone function from working properly if a Deploy Folder value was set on the Node Type. :superscript:`5.5.2`
+:Compute: - Improved reporting of server OS in situations where |morpheus| is unaware of the guest OS platform. :superscript:`5.5.2`
+:Costing: - Fixed issues where invoices could show negative cost amounts under specific conditions. :superscript:`5.5.2`
 :Distributed Worker: - Fixed an issue that caused Distributed Workers to disconnect which interrupted sync with associated Clouds. :superscript:`5.5.2`
 :Identity Sources: - Fixed CSP dev console errors that could appear in logs when viewing the Identity Sources list page. :superscript:`5.5.2`
+                  - Fixed an issue that could display identity source role mappings incorrectly when an existing identity source was edited. :superscript:`5.5.2`
 :Infoblox: - Improved validation on Infoblox integration add/edit modal to only allow a throttle rate up to 5000ms.
 If a greater time is entered, the value will be set to 5000. :superscript:`5.5.2`
+:Inputs: - When checkbox-type Inputs are left unchecked, their values are no longer missing from the Python "morpheus['customOptions']". :superscript:`5.5.2`
 :Jobs: - Fixed an issue that could prevent a Job from executing properly if done from the Job detail page (Provisioning > Jobs > Selected Job > Execute). :superscript:`5.5.2`
 :Kubernetes:  - Fixed an issue that caused Kubernetes Clusters provisioned to OpenStack Clouds with floating IP addresses to be unreachable from outside the cluster due to certificates being registered to private addresses rather than public. :superscript:`5.5.2`
               - Fixed an issue that could cause External Kubernetes clusters to become stuck in the deprovisioning state during deletion and never leave the UI. :superscript:`5.5.2`